AliAsgharGill/NextJS-Learn/next/README.md

 ## 1. We can show loading state as soon as a user navigate to a new router, it make user-friendly and user now his request is acknowledge and loading.

 ## 2. NextJs allow the creation of shared layouts that remain interactive while new route segments are loading. and user can intrect with other part of app, like navbar etc.

+## **Error**

+## Lets introduce an error scenerio in [reviewId] page file page.tsx.

+## Automatically wrap a route segment and its nested children in a React Error Boundary.

+## Isolate error to affected segments while keeping the rest of application functional

+## Create error UI tailored specifg segments using the file system hierarchy to adjust granularity

+## Add functionality to attempt to recover from an error without a full page reload